elewites/CryptoApp/README.md

 # CryptoApp

-This repository makes use of the following API [CoinGecko API V3](https://www.coingecko.com/api/documentations/v3#/) to fetch real time data on crypto currencies.
+This repository makes use of the [CoinGecko API V3](https://www.coingecko.com/api/documentations/v3#/) to fetch real time data on crypto currencies.

+## User Stories
+1. As a user, in this app one is able to check the following stats for multiple crypto currencies.
+- ranking
+- current price
+- percentage price change within last 24h
+- 24h volume
+- Market Capital

+2. The user is also able to search for specific crypto currencies in a customized search bar.

+3. The user also has the ability to toggle between the currency in which the prices for each crypto currency is displayed in.

+- e.g. Displaying the price of bitcoin in USD or EUR is the user's choice.

 ## Available Scripts